FaizAhamed125/github-basics-practice/README.md

-# 📘 Learning Git & GitHub – My First Repository
+📘 Learning Git & GitHub – My First Repository

 This is my first GitHub repository where I practiced all the basic Git & GitHub concepts.
-The main goal of this project is to understand version control, learn the Git workflow,
-and upload my work professionally on GitHub.
+The main goal of this project is to understand version control, learn the Git workflow, and upload my work professionally on GitHub.

----

-## 🚀 What I Learned
+🚀 What I Learned

-- What Git is and why it is used
+What Git is and why it is used

-- What GitHub is and how it works
+What GitHub is and how it works

-- Version Control concepts
+Version Control concepts

-- How to create repositories
+How to create repositories

-- Staging & Committing
+Staging & Committing files

-- Pushing code to GitHub
+Pushing code to GitHub

-- Pulling updates
+Pulling updates

-- Basic Git commands (`git add`, `git commit`, `git push`)
+Basic Git commands (git add, git commit, git push)

-- Branching & Merging
+Branching & Merging

-- Writing documentation using Markdown
+Writing documentation using Markdown

-- Understanding Commit History
+Understanding Commit History

----

-## 📂 Repository Contents
+📂 Repository Contents

-- **README.md** – Documentation of the repository
+README.md – Documentation of the repository

-- **commands.txt** – List of Git commands I practiced
+commands.txt – List of Git commands I practiced

-- More files will be added as I continue learning Git & GitHub
+More files will be added as I continue learning Git & GitHub

----

-## 💡 Purpose of This Repository

-This repository is created to showcase:
-- My understanding of Git basics
-- My ability to push code to GitHub
-- That I can manage repositories professionally
-- My learning journey as a developer

----

 ## 🧠 Git Commands I Practiced
 ```bash
 git init
 git add .